The World's Hardest Game

-The World's Hardest Game is a 2008 maze Flash game developed by Stephen Critoph, also known as Snubby Land.
+The World's Hardest Game is a 2007 Flash maze game developed by Stephen Critoph, also known as Snubby Land.
 In it, players control a red square and must get from one end of a maze to another while avoiding obstacles and collecting coins.
 It was also released for iOS in 2009.
-It became popular online in the 2000s due to its high difficulty level, which critics have noted was contrasted by its visual simplicity.
+It became popular online in the 2000s due to its high difficulty level, which–as critics have noted–contrasts with its visual simplicity.

 Gameplay

 In The World's Hardest Game, players control a red square and must move from one green box to another, avoiding all blue circles and collecting all coins, in order to progress to the next level.

 The World's Hardest Game is a top-down maze and puzzle browser game in which players control a red square with the arrow keys and progress through 30 increasingly difficult levels by guiding it from a green box on one end of a maze to another green box at the other end.
 Other green boxes also appear in some levels between the two as checkpoints.
 Moving blue dots appear as obstacles and, if they are hit, a "punch" sound effect plays and the level restarts.
 The amount of player deaths is recorded in the upper-right corner of the screen.
 Players also must collect all coins before progressing to the next level.
 The game is largely dependent on players' reaction times.

 The game's iOS version offers three difficulty options (Hard, Harder, and Impossible) and players can control the square either by sliding their finger across the touchscreen or by tilting the device.